All Products

 Description

 This query uses exact matches to retrieve data from the data table.
 A term query is similar to a query based on string match.
-If the field is of the TEXT type, Tablestore tokenizes the field values and finds tokens that exactly match the specified value.
+If the field is of the Text type, Tablestore tokenizes the field values and finds tokens that exactly match the specified value.

 This query retrieves data within the specified range from the data table.
-If the field is of the TEXT type, Tablestore tokenizes the field values and finds tokens that are within the specified range.
+If the field is of the Text type, Tablestore tokenizes the field values and finds tokens that are within the specified range.

 The asterisk (*) and question mark (?) wildcard characters are supported.
 An asterisk (*) matches a string of any length, and a question mark (?) matches a single character.
-The value that you want to match can start with an asterisk (*) or a question mark (?).
+The string that you want to match can start with an asterisk (*) or a question mark (?).

 This query is similar to a match query, except that a match phrase query evaluates the positions of tokens.
 A row meets the query condition only if the order and positions of the tokens in the row match the specified order and positions.